Abortion law in the United States by state: North Dakota

-Abortion in North Dakota is legal until fetal viability, but there are no providers currently in the state.
+Abortion in North Dakota is generally illegal.
+The law technically made exceptions to save the life of the pregnant woman, or, until 6 weeks into a pregnancy, in cases of rape or incest.
 Abortion was illegal in North Dakota from 2023 to 2024, until Judge Bruce Romanick ruled that the state's abortion ban violated the Constitution of North Dakota's equality provisions.
-The law technically made exceptions to save the life of the pregnant woman, or, until 6 weeks into a pregnancy, in cases of rape or incest.
+In November 2025, the ban was reinstated, after the North Dakota Supreme Court reversed the temporary holding order.

 After the Supreme Court overturned Roe v.
 Wade on June 24, 2022, North Dakota moved to ban "almost all abortions, except in the case of rape, incest, or where the mother's life is at risk".
 The ban was temporarily blocked by a court, and permanently enjoined by Judge Romanick in 2024.
 Performing an abortion under the proposed ban was a Class C felony, punishable by up to five years in prison and up to a $10,000 fine.
-In 2025, the North Dakota Supreme Court denied the state government's request to reinstate the total ban.
+In January 2025, the North Dakota Supreme Court denied the state government's request to reinstate the total ban.
+In November 2025, three of the five judges found the law "unconstitutionally vague", but state constitution requires that at least four judges must agree to strike down the law.

 Before the Dobbs decision, the only abortion clinic operating in North Dakota was the Red River Women's Clinic, located in Fargo, which is immediately on the border with Minnesota.
 In light of the legal uncertainty after the decision, the clinic moved to Moorhead, Minnesota, just on the other side of the state line.
-Although abortion has been decriminalized in North Dakota, there are no abortion providers currently operational within the state.
+Even when abortion was decriminalized in North Dakota, there were no abortion providers operational within the state.